riverbed/steelscript/README.md

 docker build --tag steelscript.notebook -f Dockerfile.notebook https://github.com/riverbed/steelscript
 ```

-Run the container the steelscript.notebook image that contains the Jupyter Notebook server, listening on port 8888 by default.
+Run a container with the steelscript.notebook image.
+It contains the Jupyter Notebook server and will be listening on port 8888 by default.

 ```shell
 # Start the steelscript.notebook container with built-in Jupyter Notebook